RaiderRobotix/Scouting-App/README.md

 * Merge data from other devices

 ##To Do

+####Document code

 **Major Additions/Changes**
-* Finish `DataDownloader` class with methods to download data and return as a JSON string
+* Finish `DataDownloader` class and implement methods from desktop client to download the data from TBA
-  * Alliances and teams for each match
-  * Teams at each event
-  * Events that Team 25 is attending for the season
-* Find a method to store the data from the TBA and write classes (SQLite database?)
+ * Create methods to save the data
- * Import/export said data via Bluetooth from/to other devices
-* Import and merge JSON scout data from other devices in-app
 * Automate "Current event" `ListPreference` with events for the season
 * Improve speed of saving match data by writing each `ScoutEntry` object individually, without loading the existing data as an `ArrayList`
  * Initialize file with an opening bracket